-SMU is one of few universities in Texas offering Russian language.
+SMU is one of the few universities in Texas that offers the Russian language.
 Established in 1964, the SMU Russian program has a rich tradition.
 Russian language courses are taught in the context of culture and new developments in Russia which makes language acquisition engaging, effective, and exciting.
-The Department of World Languages and Literatures offers a minor in Russian area studies (an ideal pairing with a major in international studies, business and history), study abroad opportunities during the summer or regular semester, and cultural enrichment activities supported by the SMU Russian Club and the Russian American Center of Dallas.
+The Department of World Languages and Literatures offers a minor in Russian area studies (an ideal pairing with many majors, including international studies, history, political science, world languages, English, computer science, engineering, journalism, art history, music, and education), study abroad opportunities during the summer or regular semester, and cultural enrichment activities supported by the SMU Society for Russian Studies (Russian Club).

 Why Study Russian?